FreePYQ logoFreePYQ

 Explanation:

 The sign convention for spherical lenses states that convex lenses have positive focal lengths, making D incorrect.
 A (concave lens focal length negative) and C (distances to the right positive) are correct.
 B (object on the left) is a standard assumption in lens diagrams.
-Thus, D violates the convention and is the incorrect statement.
+So, D violates the convention and is the incorrect statement.

 Question 12